Last year's speakers included:

 Fiona has worked for the Scottish Government for 15 years.
 She has overall responsibility for the work of Planning and Architecture Division, including national planning policy, casework & the digital transformation of the planning system.

-Fiona provided secretariat support to the independent review of the planning system in 2016, played a key role in planning reform including the Planning (Scotland) Act 2019, and is currently leading the preparation of National Planning Framework 4.
-Fiona led the preparation of National Planning Framework 3, and prior to that was Head of Environmental Assessment and worked across Government to provide technical advice on a wide range of energy, marine and environmental policies and programmes.
+Fiona provided secretariat support to the independent review of the planning system in 2016, played a key role in planning reform including the Planning (Scotland) Act 2019, and led the preparation of National Planning Frameworks 3 and 4.
+Prior to that Fiona was Head of Environmental Assessment and worked across Government to provide technical advice on a wide range of energy, marine and environmental policies and programmes.

 Isla Smail is a Principal Hydrogeologist in SEPA’s Water Resources Unit.
 Her work area at SEPA focuses on contaminant fate and transport in groundwater.
 She provides technical support to SEPA regulation in a wide range of areas, including groundwater policy, landfills and waste management, pollution incidents, land contamination, and waste crime.
 Isla works in partnership with various regulatory, industry and academic organisations on issues relating to groundwater contamination and is currently the SEPA representative on JAGAG.
 Isla is a Chartered Geologist with over 20 years’ experience as a hydrogeologist.
 She has worked in both environmental regulation and consultancy, both in the UK and overseas.